csci104/site/labs/lab7/index.md

 (which you will implement today).
 You could access the slides [here](https://ee.usc.edu/~redekopp/cs104/slides/L12_BacktrackingSearch.pdf).
 The code is accessible [here](assets/resources.zip), as well as on Codio.

-### 0 - N-Queens
+### 0: N-Queens

-Last week, we went over backtracking in lecture.
-Here's a quick review of the N-Queens problem:
+While backtracking hasn't been covered in lecture quite yet (or you are covering it right now).
+Here's a quick review of (or introduction to!)  the N-Queens problem:
 + You want to arrange 8 queens on an 8x8 chessboard such that each queen is unable to capture any other queens.
 Now, this can be trivial on a regular-sized chessboard, but what if you wanted to place 100 queens on a 100x100 chessboard?
 It quickly becomes more complicated.

 One algorithmic solution to this problem is to use recursive backtracking.